wswoodruff/spazzy/README.md

 # Spazzy

 #### Http high traffic clf log monitor
-Spazzy monitors an access-log file being written to by other processes, and prints to the console during times of high traffic and recovery.
+Spazzy monitors an access-log file being written to by other processes, and prints to the console during times of high traffic, and recovery.

 ## Usage